ying-gao/starter-academic/content/event/example/index.md

 Event details:

 > The ILO and UN-ESCAP are leading a research project and South-South learning exchange on the topic of technology as a tool to facilitate the transition from informal to formal employment.
 Policy innovations (simplified to ”e-formality”) will be discussed over the course of a two-day online Research Forum with the aim of facilitating mutual learning, peer review and setting an agenda for a longer-term research and knowledge sharing.
+> The objectives of the on-line Research Forum are to share the findings of research on e- formalization in different countries in Asia.
+The Research Forum will be an opportunity for mutual learning, peer review and agenda setting for a longer-term research and knowledge sharing programme.
+The conclusions of the on-line Research Forum will feed into an on- line Tripartite Knowledge Sharing Forum to be held in May 2021.